St. George, Utah: Climate

 St. George's arid climate is significantly warmer on average than the rest of the state, and more closely resembles nearby Las Vegas.
-The climate is cold arid (BWk).
-St. George has hot summers and cool to relatively mild winters.
+The climate is cold arid (BWk), though the average yearly temperature falls around 1 °F below the hot arid classification.
+St. George has long, hot summers and relatively mild winters.
 The monthly average temperature ranges from 42.1 °F in December to 87.8 °F in July.
-On average, there are 60 afternoons with high temperatures over 100 °F, with an average window of June 29 through August 13, and 122 days with high temperatures over 90 °F with the average window fluctuating between late April and early October.
-There are approximately 60 mornings where the low temperature drops to the freezing mark, with the historical average window between November 12 and March 14.
+On average, 60 afternoons have high temperatures over 100 °F, with an average window of June 29 through August 13, and 122 days with high temperatures over 90 °F with the average window fluctuating between late April and early October.
+About 60 mornings have low temperature drops to the freezing mark, with the historical average window between November 12 and March 14.

-The highest temperature statewide was 118 °F, which was recorded in south St. George, near the Arizona border on July 4, 2007, breaking the previous record-holder, at 117 °F, also set in St. George on July 5, 1985.
-The record high minimum temperature is 89 F set on July 15, 1970 and July 3, 2013.
+The highest temperature statewide was 118 °F, which was recorded in south St. George, near the Arizona border on July 4, 2007, breaking the previous record holder, at 117 °F, also set in St. George on July 5, 1985.
+The record high minimum temperature is 89 F set on July 15, 1970, and July 3, 2013.
 Nighttime freezes are common during the winter due to radiational cooling.
 Both the record low temperature of −11 °F and record low maximum temperature of 17 °F were set on January 22, 1937; the record low temperature occurred again on January 26, 1937, both during the record cold month of January 1937 across the Western United States.

 The city has abundant sunshine year-round and averages about 300 sunny days per year, with an average 8.80 in of precipitation annually.
 The wettest "rain year" has been from July 2004 to June 2005 with at least 15.66 in (some days were missing) and the driest from July 1973 to June 1974 with 3.89 in.
-Record breaking wide spread flooding occurred during January 2005 when area creeks and rivers far exceeded their banks and washed out homes and some neighborhoods.
+Record-breaking widespread flooding occurred during January 2005 when area creeks and rivers far exceeded their banks and washed out homes and some neighborhoods.
 The wettest month has been January 1993, when 4.74 in fell.
 Precipitation is fairly evenly distributed throughout the year, except for a markedly drier period from April through June, which occurs after the Pacific storm season ends, but before the southwest monsoon begins, usually in mid-July.
 Precipitation mostly comes from the Pacific Ocean from late fall through early spring.
 The storm track usually lifts north of the city by mid-April.
 The monsoon brings localized and often intense thunderstorms from early July through mid-September.
 The greatest rainfall in 24 hours was 2.40 in on August 31, 1909.